 The remnants of Hurricane Florence, which made landfall as a hurricane last Friday in North Carolina, has left behind a wide path of destruction.
 Residents across the Carolinas continue to deal with historic flooding.

 Our top priority is the safety of our customers and employees.
 Many Post Offices in the Carolinas still have suspended operations.
 Additionally, deliveries and other services have been affected.

 For information about impacts in your area, refer to the USPS Service Alerts below.
 Under “Residential customers,” click on “Service disruption alerts.”

 USPS Service Alerts provide information to consumers, small businesses and business mailers about postal facility service disruptions due to weather-related and other natural disasters or events.

 Residential customers and small businesses can use this website to learn if mail is being delivered, or if their Post Offices are open.
-Business mailers are provided more detailed information about USPS mail processing facilities, and the operating status of postal delivery units.
+Business mailers get more detailed information about USPS mail processing facilities, and the operating status of delivery units.